-Example of actionable notification already in development includes, Slack notification for employees around pending expense report approvals, they would receive a quick summary in Slack.
-If the summary looks good to them, they can approve right in Slack without having to click over to the expense management tool.
+One example of an actionable notification already in development is a Slack notification for pending expense reports.
+Employees can review and approve expenses directly in Slack without having to click over to the expense management tool.

 Similarly, Rapid7 is creating custom bots that allow employees to use natural language queries to more easily get the information they need to do their jobs.